pelegd/DOT-Files/picom/README.md

-pransperency is working on virtualbox - arco - awesom WM
+Transperency is working on virtualbox - arco - awesom WM